Sharesies Open

 Employee share scheme data lived in the Retail backend, while Sharesies Open was designed to face companies directly.
 To avoid duplicating data or creating syncing issues, I established a secure internal API that connected the two systems.

-, I created a reliable relationship between a company in Open and its corresponding entities in Retail —even when they weren’t mapped 1:1.
-This allowed us to expose ESS data safely and accurately within the new portal.
+Identifying a shared id for the NZSX/ASX listing, I created a reliable relationship between a company in Open and its corresponding entities in Retail —even when they weren’t mapped 1:1.
+This allowed us to expose ESS data, safely and accurately within the new portal.

 Cross Functional Collaboration

-I navigated a genuinely cross-functional process; balancing stakeholder needs with my own technical judgment.
+I had genuine fun working in cross-functional process; balancing stakeholder needs with my own technical judgment.
+This included:

-Collaborating daily with a product and design to translate intent and mocks into responsive UI
+Collaborating closely with product to translate intent and designs into responsive UI

 Co-working sessions with BAs to clarify edge cases